garethtdavies/docker-masterclass/README.md

 model, which allows very fine grained control over what container processes are allowed to carry out.
 For example, should a process need to make changes to a file's UIDs and GIDs, it would require the`CAP_CHOWN` capability to allow it to make such changes.
-Without this capability, any attempt to change files in a volume or bind mount would fail, regardless of underlying process user.
+Without this capability, any attempt to change file ownership in a volume or bind mount would fail, regardless of underlying process user.
 You can read more about Linux capabilities and the functionality that each capability has access to [here](http://man7.org/linux/man-pages/man7/capabilities.7.html).
 By default, Docker drops almost all capabilities for a container that are not